ClickHouse/ClickHouse/docs/en/development/architecture.md

 `MergeTree` is not an LSM tree because it doesn’t contain “memtable” and “log”: inserted data is written directly to the filesystem.
 This makes it suitable only to INSERT data in batches, not by individual row and not very frequently – about once per second is ok, but a thousand times a second is not.
 We did it this way for simplicity’s sake, and because we are already inserting data in batches in our applications.

-> MergeTree tables can only have one (primary) index: there aren’t any secondary indices.
-It would be nice to allow multiple physical representations under one logical table, for example, to store data in more than one physical order or even to allow representations with pre-aggregated data along with original data.

 There are MergeTree engines that are doing additional work during background merges.
 Examples are `CollapsingMergeTree` and `AggregatingMergeTree`.
 This could be treated as special support for updates.
 Keep in mind that these are not real updates because users usually have no control over the time when background merges are executed, and data in a `MergeTree` table is almost always stored in more than one part, not in completely merged form.

 ## Replication {#replication}